EnzzoCaaue/cloak/README.md

 - LUA bindings.
 Make your custom pages using LUA
 - OTBM loader.
 Generate images of your server houses and much more
 - Load items.xml, monsters.xml, stages.xml, config.lua
 - No APACHE / NGINX / UniServer required.
-Cloaka uses its own HTTP server
+Cloaka uses its own HTTP server.
 - Only one executable.
 Cloaka its only one file (apart from your html layout files).
 Easy to distribute and installed
+- Background services aka daemons
 - Fast.
 Cloaka uses Go == Fast == Amazing

 # Commands